“Between Figure and Ground: Seeing in Premodernity” June 9-11, 2022, Basel, eikones – Center for the Theory and History of the Image

 Finally, it is important to acknowledge the role played by eikones in the conception and execution of this event.
 Quené admitted always feeling “that eikones encouraged me to embed specific questions in broader theoretical and historical contexts, challenging discourses.”
 Providing the ground for this conference both in intellectual and logistical terms, eikones proved again its central position at the forefront of research of the theory and the history of the image.

-[1] The proceedings were published under the same title: Gottfried Boehm and Matteo Burioni [eds.], Der Grund - das Feld des Sichtbaren (München: W. Fink, 2012).
+We are looking forward to the publication of the conference’s proceedings!
+The proceedings were published under the same title: Gottfried Boehm and Matteo Burioni [eds.], Der Grund - das Feld des Sichtbaren (München: W. Fink, 2012).